Dhruv-Techapps/acf-docs/site/content/docs/4.x/about/subscription.md

 ## Send Payment Details

-After completing your payment, please send an email to dhruv.techapps@gmail.com with the following details:
+After completing your payment, please send an email to [dhruv.techapps@gmail.com](mailto:dhruv.techapps@gmail.com) with the following details:
-- Your PayPal email address
-- The Gmail address you use to log in to the Auto Clicker application (if it's different from your PayPal email)
+- The Gmail address you use to log in to the Auto Clicker application
 - Transaction ID
 - Any other relevant information